RelationRx/pyrelational/README.md

 In addition to the main modules above we offer tools for **uncertainty estimation**.
 In recognition of the growing use of deep learning models we offer a suite of methods for Bayesian inference approximation to quantify uncertainty coming from the functional model such as MCDropout and ensembles of models (which may be used to also define query by committee and query by disagreement strategies).

-Finally we to help test and benchmark strategies we offer **Benchmark datasets** and **AL task configurations**.
-We offer an API to a selection of datasets used previously in AL literature and offer each in several AL task configurations, such as cold and warm initialisations, for pain free benchmarking.
-For more details see our paper and documentation.
+Moreover, to help test and benchmark strategies we offer **Benchmark datasets** as part of the package and **AL task configurations** in the `benchmarking` directory.
+We offer an API to a selection of datasets used previously in AL literature and offer at least one AL task with different initialisations.
+For more details on the benchmarking, see `benchmarking/README.md`

 In the next section we briefly outline currently available strategies, informativeness measures, uncertainty estimation methods and some planned modules.

-### List of included strategies and uncertainty estimation methods (constantly growing!)
+### List of included strategies and uncertainty estimation methods (still growing!)

-#### Uncertainty Estimation
+#### Uncertainty Estimation of point-estimate models

-- MCDropout
+- MCDropout *(for PyTorch models)*
-- Ensemble of models (a.k.a. commitee)
+- Ensemble of models (a.k.a. commitee) *(framework agnostic)*

 #### Informativeness measures included in the library